On the forex market, exchange rates are expressed as the relative value of a currency unit against one unit of another currency.

-In the example above (EUR/USD 1.1500) euro is the base currency and U.S. dollar is the quote currency.
+In the example above (EUR/USD 1.1500), the euro is the base currency, and the U.S. dollar is the quote currency.

 Currency pairs are generally written using the ISO 4217 currency codes.
 This means that the United States dollar is USD, the euro is EUR, the Canadian dollar is CAD, and so on.

 Separating the two currencies using a slash sign (EUR/USD) is common, but can be omitted (EURUSD) or replaced with a dot (EUR.USD) or a dash (EUR-USD).

 The most traded currency pairs in the world are called the majors.

 Roughly 85% of the total foreign exchange market comprises the majors, and they all have very high liquidity.
 This high liquidity has caused many trading platforms to lower their commissions (or similar fees) for the majors.

 Of the majors, the EUR/USD tend to have the fastest trade execution, the lowest spreads, the lowest (or no) commission for opening a trade, and the lowest commission for keeping a position open overnight.